-• Profitability: Regulatory Return on Equity - Achieved
+Profitability: Regulatory Return on Equity - Achieved

-Grimsby Power's achieved regulated return in 2017 was 10.92%, which is within the OEB range of +/-3% of 9.19%.
-The achieved regulatory return is higher than the deemed ROE due to operation expenses coming in line with the 2016 approved OM&A covered in distribution rates and having a full year at rates approved to cover the distribution expenses.
+Grimsby Power's achieved regulated return in 2018 was 8.45%, which is within the OEB range of +/-3% of 9.19%.
+The achieved regulatory return is lower than the deemed ROE due to higher operation expenses than the 2016 approved OM&A covered in distribution rates.

-Note to Readers of 2017 Scorecard MD&A
+Note to Readers of 2018 Scorecard MD&A